-Petty Officer Airman Royal Navy was the son of James R Crow and Annie Crow of 31 Dupplin Road, Perth.
+Petty Officer Airman Royal Navy was born on 27 September 1924, the son of James R Crow and Annie Crow of 31 Dupplin Road, Perth.
 Before joining the Fleet Air Arm, James Crow was on the staff of John Dewar & Sons Limited, Whisky Distiller.
 He was also a member of the Perth Air Training Cadets.

 Petty Officer Airman James William Crow, Royal Navy (FAA/FX.95515), age 19.

 Leading Airman John Millan Martin, Royal Navy (FAA/JX.401581), age 20.

 The aircraft was seen by the crew of the escort-carrier HMS Activity to make a turn at the end of its run and then dive vertically into the sea.
 The cause of the crash appears to be that the tow-line fouled the tail-plane of the aircraft, causing an irrecoverable stall.

 Today, just to the north of Corriecravie, on the Isle of Arran, at the top of a small rise stands a memorial to the two airmen.
 In August 1998, the memorial was set up, it reads “In Memory of James – ‘Scottie’ – From Winston and Corrinne Wood WV USA 1998”.

 James Crow and John Martin are also remembered on the Royal Navy memorial at Lee-on-Solent, Hampshire.